Caching your builds

 Push from CI

-Check out your repo (so the agent can read vega.yaml and your flake), then run the agent.
-It builds each declared output on a GitHub-hosted runner and uploads and attests the result, authenticated by a GitHub Actions OIDC token:
+The complete workflow.
+Copy it to .github/workflows/vega-cache.yml.
+It builds your flake on a GitHub-hosted runner and uploads and attests the result, authenticated by a GitHub Actions OIDC token (no stored secret):

 permissions: